Romanian gambling - a gold mine for affiliates

 Every year more and more people from small towns move to Bucharest so many localities can become uninhabited in the near future.

 According to the latest report from H2 Consulting Group's Romania Data report, more than 80% (15 million) of Romanian residents are regular internet users, demonstrating.
 This proves that the country is not lagging behind the most technologically advanced countries in the world.

 Another interesting fact about Romania that does not often appear in our media landscape: One of the fastest internet connections in the world (15.27 Mbit/s).
 Only beaten by South Korea (17.62 Mbit/s).

 Of course, where there is a seamless Internet, there will always be online games, including gambling - so let’s look at the opportunity for the industry.

 Online gambling in Romania

 Romania has a long history of legalising gambling.
-Its first national lottery, the Lottery Romana, dates back to 1906.
+Its first national lottery, the Loteria Romana, dates back to 1906.
 During the reign of Nicolae Ceaușescu, gambling was forbidden.
 However, in 1990, after the overthrow of his authority, the gambling business was legalised again.

 In the last decade, Romania has established itself as an excellent GEO for gambling.
 A combination of factors contributed to this at once: political stability, a progressive legislative system, established telecommunications links and the country’s developed financial sector.